 Instructions

-- In a bowl of a stand-up mixer, with a dough hook, pour the water, add the yeast, and 1 tablespoon of raw sugar.
+- Bloom yeast: In a bowl of a stand-up mixer, with a dough hook, pour the water, add the yeast, and 1 tablespoon of raw sugar.
 Let it stand for 4 to 5 minutes until the yeast foam up (activate). *NOTE* If the yeast doesn't foam up, throw mixture away & start again.
 This likely means your water was too hot & killed the yeast.
 The dough will not rise properly unless yeast is working properly!

-- Once the yeast has bloomed, add the remaining sugar, milk, melted butter, eggs, and vanilla extract.
+- Dough: Once the yeast has bloomed, add the remaining sugar, milk, melted butter, eggs, and vanilla extract.
 Mix until blended.

 - Add the salt and flour.
 Mix at a slow speed until all ingredients are blended.
 You will have a thick and sticky dough.
 Mix the dough on medium speed for 4 to 5 minutes.